-39. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+36. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS

-Management has assessed that the fair values of cash and cash equivalents, pledged bank deposits, trade receivables, trade payables, financial assets included in other receivables and prepayments, financial liabilities included in other payables and accruals and balances with subsidiaries, approximate to their carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of cash and cash equivalents, pledged bank deposits, trade receivables, trade payables, financial assets included in other receivables and prepayments, and financial liabilities included in other payables and accruals approximate to their carrying amounts largely due to the short term maturities of these instruments.